Cold-Weather Scaffolding: When Winter Changes the Rules

 • More frequent inspections

-• Removal of damaged or compromised components
+• Removal of damaged components using quality replacement parts

 • Strict adherence to manufacturer specifications